 For People in Federal Job Areas

 The Washington DC area (Maryland, Virginia, DC) faces unique problems.
-With over 300,000 federal workers in the region and thousands more contractors and businesses that depend on federal spending, the whole economy is tied to federal government health.
+With federal payrolls shrinking and contractors feeling it too and thousands more contractors and businesses that depend on federal spending, the whole economy is tied to federal government health.

 For Average Americans